v3-debug/minimal-mistakes/_posts/2017-10-31-vulnhub-skytower1.markdown

 # Conclusion

-In my opinion a prety solid box.
+In my opinion a pretty solid box.
 I learnt few new things and had fun while doing so.
 What more can you wish for?!
-My thanks goes to **bitvijays** for providing me with guidance when I got stuck once or twice.
+My thanks goes to **bitvijays** for providing me with guidance when I got stuck on one occasion.
 Check out his blog at <http://bitvijays.github.io/> !
 If there are any questions feel free to reach out to me by sending an email or leaving a comment down bellow.

 ~V3